1.Scotia Momentum® Visa Infinite +* Card

 Frequently Asked Questions

-With the CIBC Dividend Visa Infinite Card, you earn 4% cash back on groceries and gas, 2% on dining and transportation, and 1% on all other purchases.
+The CIBC Dividend Visa Infinite card features a welcome bonus of Earn up to CA$350 in total value, including a 10% cash back tier.
+It offers 4% cash back on groceries and gas, 2% cash back on dining, transportation, and recurring payments, and 1% cash back on all other eligible purchases.